smadhukumar/Fiserv/Lab 1. Replication To AWS S3.md

-# Lab 1 -  Replicating Cloudera Hadoop
+# Lab 1 -  Replicating to Cloudera Hadoop

 ## Before You Begin
 ### Environment details

 - Hadoop 3.0.0-cdh6.3.2
 - GoldenGate 19c for BigData
-- Hadoop client libraries at ***/opt/cloudera/parcels/CDH/lib/hadoop/client/* ***
+- Hadoop client libraries at *** /opt/Cloudera/parcels/CDH/lib/hadoop/client/ ***

 ### Introduction
- This lab will guide through the steps required to start a replication to CloudERA Hadoop.
+ This lab will guide through the steps required to start a replication to Cloudera Hadoop.

 ### Objectives
-- Replicate from trail files on the target machine to CloudERA Hadoop.
+- Replicate from trail files on the target machine to Cloudera Hadoop.

 ### Time to Complete
 Approximately 30 minutes